Continuing the Conversation

 Question: How can you accurately capture metrics around ‘inclusion’ within an organization whether empirically or qualitatively?

-Answer: Perception data can be very compelling and informative, especially when it is inclusive of the broader workforce, and with some focus around historically marginalized groups, to provide greater confidence in the output.
+Answer: Perception data can be very compelling and informative, especially when it is inclusive of the broader workforce, and with some focus on historically marginalized groups, to provide greater confidence in the output.

 Question: With the continued uncertainty of the election at hand how can one who is impacted by the Executive Order that impacts the federal government and contractors/grantees, move training forward in the best way under the constraints of the order?